valory-xyz/open-autonomy/deployments/readme.md

     --profile $VERSION
 ```

-From this command, we receive the below output showing custom images being built and tagged for the specified valory app and version.
+From this command, we receive the below output showing custom images being built and tagged for the specified Valory app and version.

 ```bash
 ...